firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-voltage-vesc-controller-market-2025.md

 - Vedder also teased a palm-sized “VESC Express Micro” controller for 36–48 V scooters: it promises 50 A continuous / 100 A dual-channel output with onboard logging and Express integration, providing a compact option for youth builds despite offering roughly half the battery current of a Ubox 100/100.[^4]
 - 3Shul’s CL-series and Tronic X12 controllers occupy the premium tier for riders chasing 23 S+ or 500 A ambitions, but supply volatility, firmware transparency, and pricing nearly double that of Spintend/Ennoid alternatives require group-buy planning and spare telemetry gear for validation.[^5][^6]
 - Makerbase’s 84xxx HP hardware has emerged as the dependable mid-budget foil: real-world logs show it surviving 22 S abuse when wiring is clean, while 12-FET Spintend stages continue to brown out under heavier riders despite water-cooling success stories.[^7]
+- With Spintend 85/150 singles back-ordered, Vsett 10+ owners are pivoting to Makerbase 75100s but must add external BMS/contactors because the board still lacks a native on/off stage.[^makerbase-fallback]
+- Rage Mechanics’ C350 remains the community’s answer when riders ask for native VESCs that hold ≈28 S, ~200 A battery, and ~700 A phase—still ranked above Kelly/Votol yet below FarDriver for extreme scooters.[^c350-go-to]
 - Raphaël Foujiwara’s dual-VESC prototype targets 100 V packs with 12 TO‑247 MOSFETs per motor, 400 A phase / 300 A battery goals, and a 110 × 110 mm footprint, but the €200 MOSFET bill and twin STM32s already push projected pricing beyond €1 000 unless assembly is automated.
   - highlighting the cost pressure on boutique duals.[^raphael-proto]
 - Riders are still begging for accessible 100 V/80–100 A-per-channel controllers.